flaami/vr-democracy/README.md

 # vr-democracy
-A voting system in VR
+A voting system in VR. 🙌